pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ## Package @vmware-tanzu/tdp-plugin-home

+The following sections describe the package.

 ### Class HomeSurface

-Add content to the Backstage Home screen.
+You can use this class to add content to the Backstage Home screen.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `HomeSurface` class
+This constructor constructs a new instance of the `HomeSurface` class.

 #### Methods

+The package has the following methods.

 ##### addContent(item: ReactElement): void

-Add content to the main section below the widget grid.
+This method adds content to the main section below the widget grid.

 | Parameter | Type         | Description  |
 |-----------|--------------|--------------|